netbootxyz/netboot.xyz-docs/docs/kb/providers/oci.md

 sudo reboot
 ```

-#### x86_64 - AMD
+#### `x86_64` - AMD
-These steps apply to the AMD/Intel (x86_64) instances.
+These steps apply to the AMD/Intel (`x86_64`) instances.

-We need to delete the default GRUB configuration and regenerate it, as it does not contain "UEFI Firmware".
+We need to delete the default GRUB configuration and regenerate it, as it does not contain `UEFI Firmware`.
 Then, we can reboot into the UEFI Firmware and boot into netboot.xyz:

 ```shell
 # Download netboot (amd64) into the EFI directory